emericg/WatchFlower/README.md

 #### Dependencies

-You will need a C++11 compiler and Qt 5.15 (with Qt Charts).
+You will need a C++17 compiler and Qt 5.15 (with Qt Charts).
 Qt 6+ is not supported yet.
 For Android builds, you'll need the appropriates SDK and NDK (21+).
+You can customize Android build environment using the `assets/android/gradle.properties` file.

 #### Building WatchFlower